IMAP source connectivity

-While configuring an IMAP connection, the application attempts to contact desired server using IMAP protocol.
-To connect properly to an IMAP server the program needs the following information:
+While configuring an IMAP connection, the application attempts to contact the desired server using IMAP protocol.
+To connect properly to an IMAP server, the program needs the following information:

-- Port, under which the IMAP service is running on server
+- Port, under which the IMAP service is running on the server

 - Encryption preference, which determines if the application would use secure layer (SSL) for the connection

-It might happen that the connection could not be established properly for some reason.
-Please study list of most common connection issues:
+It might happen that the connection cannot be established properly for some reason.
+Please study the list below regarding the most common connection issues:

-- No such host is known - this problem encounters if your machine is unable to contact chosen server.
+This problem is encountered if your machine is unable to contact chosen server.
 Please double check if the DNS you are using is able to resolve the provided hostname.
-Otherwise, you may use the IP address.
+Otherwise, you can use the IP address.

-- The remote certificate is invalid according to the validation procedure - it means that the software is unable to confirm the remote certificate.
-Please check date and time settings, as most probably the date is improperly set.
+This warning means that the software is unable to confirm the remote certificate.
+Please check the Date & time settings, as most probably the date is improperly set.